sav-che/TL-2/Authors/Dachnowski-Stokes, Alfred Paul {std. Dachnowski}.md

-> [!cite] BHL link: this entry starts at [page 1](https://www.biodiversitylibrary.org/item/103833#page/13/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 1](https://www.biodiversitylibrary.org/page/33259047) of TL-2 Suppl.
 V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Dachnowski-Stokes, Alfred Paul (1875-1949), American botanist, born at Königshütte (Germany then, later Chorzow, Poland), studied at the University of Berlin 1900-1901, id.
 Vienna 1902, Ph.D.
-University of Michigan 1906, professor of botany at Ohio State 1908-1914, with Ohio Geological Service 1904-1912, from 1915 with U.S.D.A. (*Dachnowski*).
+University of Michigan 1906, professor of botany at Ohio State 1908-1914, with Ohio Geological Service 1904-1912, from 1915 with U.S.D.A.
+**Abbreviated name**: *Dachnowski*

 #### Letters